mckaylush/Business_Packages/index.md

 - Building predictive models to forecast trends
 - Creating compelling visualizations for stakeholders

-A business analyst's job isn’t just to crunch numbers—it’s to **communicate insights clearly and efficiently**.
+A business analyst's job isn’t just to crunch numbers—it’s to communicate insights clearly and efficiently.
 The right package can be the difference between hours of frustration and a clean solution in minutes.
 In addition, it allows for smooth repeatability which is essential in large companies!

 ## Core Packages You’ll Use All the Time